2BDetermined-7034/Software-Training/java/java-style-guide.md

 Subsystem fields should be declared in the order of their association with physical hardware, followed by those acting as data structures or processors.
 The rough order of precendence is as follows:

-Motors > Encoders > Pneumatics > Digital IO > Feedback/forward Controllers > Enums and Records > Anything Else
+Motors > Encoders > Pneumatics > Digital IO > Feedback/forward Controllers > Enums and Records > Triggers > Anything Else

 <h3 id="s10.2-methods">10.2 Methods</h3>